4. Write a Research Proposal

 For advice on how to write a research proposal, please visit here.
 We recommend that you discuss your proposal with a member of staff who has expertise in your field.
 This can also help you to identify a potential supervisor.

 When completing your application, you will need to upload all required supporting documents and you will not be able to submit your application without these (except for the English language score report).
 Please note that only the Portable Document Format (PDF) files can be uploaded except the photo (JPG).

 Supporting documents submitted in any language other than English (except from prospects with a Chinese national ID or certification provided by the Chinese Service Centre for Scholarly Exchange) must be accompanied by a certified English translation.

 Applicants who obtained a degree from a Chinese University must provide:

-(1) A scanned copy of both the degree certificate and graduation diploma for undergraduate and postgraduate studies.
+(1) Scanned copies of both the degree certificate and graduation diploma for undergraduate and postgraduate studies.

 Applicants who obtained a degree from a recognized university in UK or other countries/regions must provide: